 This is super handy if you’d like to see whether your website is doing well.

 Your website also comes with a search box that records what people search for when they use it.

 It’s a great way to see if you’re market oriented.

-Say for instance you’re pushing road bicycles really hard in your marketing campaigns but you notice people searching for mountain bikes.
+Say, for instance, you’re pushing road bicycles really hard in your marketing campaigns, but you notice website visitors searching for mountain bikes.